trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 You might have noticed my emphasis on the word _public_ API endpoints earlier.

-The Street Publish API supports the [Camera Motion Metadata Spec (CAMM)](https://developers.google.com/streetview/publish/camm-spec) standard.
+The Street Publish API also supports video uploads if they use the [Camera Motion Metadata Spec (CAMM)](https://developers.google.com/streetview/publish/camm-spec) standard.

 For more information about the CAMM standard, [read this post introducing the concept of video metadata](/blog/2020/metadata-exif-xmp-360-video-files).